kcghost/busyrc/NixOS.md

 #### LXQt

 When LXQt is used without lightdm you should install `gnome.adwaita-icon-theme` otherwise application icons don't show for some reason.
-This doesn't have to do with minirc or even startx, the same happens when using sddm and systemd.
+This doesn't have to do with busyrc or even startx, the same happens when using sddm and systemd.

 ```
 export XDG_CONFIG_DIRS=$XDG_CONFIG_DIRS:/run/current-system/sw/share